What is a housing bubble?

 Since then, the government put in place measures to lower the risk for both lenders and borrowers with stricter regulations on lending.
-These stricter requirements can make it harder to qualify for a mortgage, but they also ensure any mortgage you might get is affordable for you!
+These stricter requirements can make it harder to qualify for a mortgage, but they also ensure that the mortgage you might get is affordable for you!

-Last reviewed and updated March 2022 by Freedom Mortgage Corporation
+Last reviewed and updated February 2024 by Freedom Mortgage